danieladeabah/uccmindcare/README.md

 └── package.json        # Dependencies and scripts
 ```

-## 🔥 Deployment
+## Deployment

-To deploy the app, use **Vercel, Netlify, or any Node.js-compatible hosting**.
+Deploy on Vercel, Netlify, or any Node.js-compatible hosting.

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Feel free to submit a PR or open an issue.
+Contributions are welcome.
+Submit a PR or open an issue.

-## 📜 License
+## License

 MIT License

----

-Made with ❤️ for UCC students' mental well-being! 😊